appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day4/+page.md

 > - Use the function to check if a given string is a palindrome.
 Print the answer to the console.
 >

+By the end of this day, you should have a good understanding of how to write and call functions in Dart.

-## Examples
+## Tips

-1. Write a function that takes parameters and returns a value.
-For example:
+- A function that takes parameters and returns a value.

 ```dart
 int add(int a, int b) {